 Eric slung his bag on his shoulder, and walked downstairs.
 He turned left, to the kitchen, and began making a breakfast of hobo potatoes.
 He washed the potatoes, and pulled out the carrots.
 Eric rummaged through his bag until he found a key.
 He walked over to the knife drawer, and slid the key in the lock.
 He pulled out the peeler and a chef knife, then closed and locked it again.
 He chopped up the carrots, peeled and diced the potatoes, and placed them in a greased pan.
 As they began to cook, he washed the knife and peeler, then placed them back in the drawer, locking it after he closed it.
 He cooked the rest of the meal, adding spices and meat to the concoction as the roots softened.

-When Eric had finished cooking the meal, he divided the food onto to plates, and left one plate on the counter for his mother.
+When Eric had finished cooking the meal, he divided the food onto two plates, and left one plate on the counter for his mother.
 He put a lid on the other, and carried it up to Emily’s room, placing it on her dresser next to the book, with a plastic fork and a glass of water.
 The bus would be there in five minutes.

 Eric walked to the bus stop, and checked his watch.
 About one minute.
 He leaned against the stop sign.
 He didn’t talk to anyone, partially because he didn’t want to talk, and partially because he was the only person there.
 He sat up when he heard the rumble of the bus.
 The doors opened, and he walked onto the bus.
 As Eric walked onto the bus, he heard the familiar giggles, chuckles, and remarks.
 He didn’t mind.
 He just sat down in his usual spot, near the front of the bus, and watched the scenery pass as the bus drove.

 Soon enough, the bus pulled up to the school, and kids filed out of the bus, some talking with friends, or listening to music, but Eric walked silently into the building, and through the dim halls to his locker.
 He took off his jacket, and hung it up inside the locker, taking his hand out of the locker only just fast enough to avoid getting it slammed in the door.
-Eric glared at the laughing boys as they walked off, laughing over their little joke.
+Eric glared at the boys as they walked away, laughing over their little joke.
 He rolled his eyes as they rounded a corner and shrugged it off.

 After a hurried school breakfast, Eric walked to math, and waited for class to start.